chrisgoringe/cg-use-everywhere/README.md

 Check out [Image Picker](https://github.com/chrisgoringe/cg-image-filter) for another way to make some workflows smoother.

+# Common Questions

+## How do I get positive and negative conditionings to work?

+Connect both to a single UE node, and then rename the inputs.
+See [here](https://github.com/chrisgoringe/cg-use-everywhere/issues/317#issuecomment-3663225670).

+## Why doesn't it work with reroutes / primitives?

+Nodes which dynamically work out their data type are a real problem that isn't worth the complexity to fix.
+See [here](https://github.com/chrisgoringe/cg-use-everywhere/tree/main#primitives-and-reroutes) for more info.

+## Can I broadcast a COMBO, like my choice of sampler?

+Yes.
+See Combo Clone node [here](https://github.com/chrisgoringe/cg-use-everywhere/tree/main#special-case-nodes).

 # Recent Changes

 If upgrading from before version 7, see the end of this document for the major changes in v7.